nicolasKel/iutvalence-java-tp-2015-g1b-binome4/README.md

 =============

-## Remarques
+## Remarks

 - 03/04/2015 :
-    - Pensez à passer votre environnement Eclipse en UTF-8 avec les fins de fichiers LINUX.
-    - Bossez votre jeu !
-C'est vraiment léger !!!
+    - Setup Eclipse to use UTF-8 encoding and GNU/Linux EOL.
+    - Work on your game!
+- 10/04/2015 (12h04) :
+    - Translate all your files.